Step-By-Step Guide to Business Process Mapping

 What makes a process map effective?

-An effective process map is clear enough for a newcomer to understand, detailed enough to be useful, but simple enough to view at a glance.
-It should use consistent symbols, include all key decision points, and clearly show how work flows from start to finish.
-Think of it like a good recipe – it should have just enough detail to get the job done right.
+An effective process map is clear enough for a neophyte to comprehend, detailed enough to confer utility, but simple enough to present at a glance.
+It should use standard symbols, include all major decision points and illustrate step by step how work flows from one end to the other.
+So think of it as a good recipe with enough details to get the job done but not too much that it is unreadable.

 How do you identify processes worth mapping?